-This time we're going to go over one of the most important techniques in low temperature work - using Indium wire to make cryogenic seals.
-There IS nothing more infuriating than having to call-off a low temperature run because of an indium wire seal that has not been made properly.
+Making Indium Wire Seals is one of the most important techniques in low temperature work.
+There is nothing more infuriating than having to call-off an experiment because of an indium seal that has not been made properly.

 How to make Indium Seals